-More and more people are deciding to enter into a committed “living together” relationship as an alternative to marriage.
+More and more people are deciding to enter into committed relationships as an alternative to marriage.
 However, unmarried couples do not have the same protection or legal rights as married couples.

-Often, in the press and on television, the term “common law wife” can be heard.
-There is no such thing!
-How many times do people say that as they have been together for so many years, they are now entitled to half of their partners’ assets?
-This could not be further from the truth : in fact a person who has been married for 3 years may have far more rights than a person who has been living with their partner for 30 years!
+Often in the press and on television, the term “common law husband / wife” is used, but there is no such thing….
+People believe that as they have been with their partner for many years, they are entitled to half of their partner’s assets.
+This couldn’t be further from the truth, and the reality is that a couple who have been married for 3 years may have far more rights than a person who has been living with their partner for 30 years!

 As a cohabiting couple, unless an asset is held in joint names, neither party is entitled to share in the others’ assets.
 There is no right to maintenance (although maintenance for children is an exception).
 If a property is held, for example, in the man’s sole name and the parties have been living together for twenty years, at the end of the relationship the woman will have to show she should have a share in the property and this can be a hard burden to prove.

 At the start of a cohabitating relationship, it is wise to enter into a Cohabitation Agreement.
 A Cohabitation Agreement sets out clearly what the financial arrangements are and what will happen if the relationship ends.
 Ordinarily, it will contain such things as:-